 I have slowly built on this smoothie for the sake of my husband’s migraines, and it works on my brain fog as well.
 The base is kefir and a bit of cold brew (but you can leave that out if you like).
 I add cinnamon because of it’s brain boosting benefits, it’s tasty, complements the kefir and the two together act as a metabolism booster, and lion’s mane because it is a healing nootropic mushroom.
 It enhances brain function, has immune boosting properties and is a powerful anti-inflammatory.
 I have a blend of cinnamon and lion’s mane with my tea stash as well as a matcha with lion’s mane blend.
 I use it that much and for good reason.

 I took a punt that it would be helpful for Steve’s headaches when I started putting it in and it surely helped.
 I will sometimes add a bit of cream of tartar for potassium and a couple drops of milk of magnesia for magnesium if it is a particularly rough day.
 For me, I will drink those salts straight after a workout if I am getting foggy so I figured it would help here and it seems to.
 But again, this is not medical advice.
 If you don’t have kefir grains to make your own kefir usually someone local will sell some.
 I sell them here.
 You can buy kefir at the store as well but it is less powerful than homemade so I would not necessarily recommend cutting the recipe with water as I do below.
 I put collagen in ours for both general and brain health but if you are a vegan I would recommend mct oil or powder to boost ketones as ketones are a powerful anti-inflammatory as well.
-I have also found non-psychoactive hemp or cbd oil to be an effective substitute.
+I have also found broad-spectrum (non-psychoactive) hemp oil or cbd oil to be an effective substitute.
 I will sometimes add a blend of mushrooms including reishi and chaga as well.
 Give it a shot and let me know what you think!

 - 1/4 cup cold brew